Ueno Zoo with Kids

 Q: What animals can you see at Ueno Zoo?

 A: Ueno Zoo is famous for its giant pandas, but families can also see elephants, tigers, gorillas, polar bears, capybaras, and native Japanese species like cranes and tanuki.
+The wide variety makes it one of Tokyo’s most exciting animal parks.

 Q: Is Ueno Zoo stroller-friendly?